-KwaZulu-Natal is an historic province with a rich heritage of culture, crafts and endemic fauna and flora.
-In this article we explore the province’s well-planned tourism routes and provide links for more information on each route, writes Marjorie Dean.
+South Africa’s KwaZulu-Natal (KZN) province has a rich heritage of history, culture, crafts and endemic fauna and flora.
+In this article, Tourism Tattler explores the province’s well-planned tourism routes and provides links for more information on each route.

 Much of the history of South Africa has been written in blood, and no visit to the province is complete without a visit to at least one of the world-famous battlefields, which still carry memories of some of the best-known battles in history.
 Stories of heroism and bravery over the centuries abound.

 The province is also home to, among others, the proud Zulu people who cherish their unique and colourful heritage, so cultural visits are truly rewarding.
 The province also has many rock art sites where such ancient and fascinating artworks can be enjoyed.
 Many famous writers and artists have lived, and still live here, drawing inspiration from the surroundings.
 The province is also home to crafts and skills of all kinds, many of which provide lasting memories to take home.